 Many of our patients who have followed the AIP diet report improvements in the way they feel, as well as reductions in common symptoms of autoimmune disorders, such as fatigue and gut or joint pain.

-What is the Autoimmune Protocol Diet?
+What is the Autoimmune Protocol Diet (AIP)?

 A healthy immune system is designed to produce antibodies that attack foreign or harmful cells in your body.

 However, in people with autoimmune disorders, the immune system tends to produce antibodies that, rather than fight infections, attack healthy cells and tissues.
-This can result in a range of symptoms, including joint pain, fatigue, abdominal pain, diarrhea, brain fog, and tissue and nerve damage.
+This can result in a range of symptoms, including joint pain, fatigue, abdominal pain, diarrhoea, brain fog, and tissue and nerve damage.
 A few examples of autoimmune disorders include rheumatoid arthritis, lupus, IBD, type 1 diabetes, and psoriasis.

 Autoimmune diseases are thought to be caused by a variety of factors, including genetic propensity, infection, stress, inflammation, and medication use.